 You may think that phishing scams are easy to spot, so you won’t be a victim.
 Don’t be lulled into a false sense of security.
 They cost United States consumers around $500 million in 2017 alone.
 This was a third of the cost of all online fraud.

 The modus operandi of these online conmen involves sending unsolicited emails to e-mail addresses in which we are asked to check the bank account, click on a link or provide sensitive information such as our username, key or password, ID or Social Security number.

 We may also receive unsolicited emails alerting users that their account is being used fraudulently and that if not answered, providing access data to it, immediately, will be canceled.

 How can you minimize the effects of phishing?

-There are a number of steps that you can take to minimize the risk of being scammed by a phishing attack.
+According to a cyber security services group, there are a number of steps that you can take to minimize the risk of being scammed by a phishing attack.
 You should take the following precautions:

 – Delete any email that may appear suspicious or that is not known of the origin, without opening it.

 – Delete any spam or junk mail (do not open their attachments or access their links).

 – Avoid message chains, as these are a source of spam and a way of collecting email addresses potential sources of phishing.
 To do this, it is best to send emails with hidden recipients.